csmurillo/stock-tracker-server-2/README.md

 - [Author](#author)

 ## Overview
-    Stock tracker server 2 purpse is to check if user's stock ticker price alert has been reached.
+ - Stock tracker server 2 purpose is to check if user's stock ticker price alert has been reached.
 Updates frontend UI if the price alert has been reached.

 ## Author